Get Started with Direct Secure Messaging

-The Updox website will walk the user through the registration process.
-The user will need to enter identifying information and answer demographic questions to verify their identity.
+The user completes the registration steps on the Updox website.
+They will need to enter identifying information and answer demographic questions to verify their identity.

 Once the process is complete, you will see the result in the User Administration tool, or in the My Account tool.

 Once one user on your system has registered your practice with the DirectTrust Network, all Direct Secure Message users will have access to the Direct Secure Messaging trust network.

 What to Do When the Authorized Representative Leaves Your Practice: When you disable a user account in PCC EHR, it also disables their Direct Secure Messaging account.
 If you disable the account of your authorized representative, PCC EHR will send a message to Updox, the third-party vendor that manages Direct Secure Messaging accounts.
 Your practice will lose access to the DirectTrust Network until you register a new authorized representative.
 To register a new authorized representative, contact PCC Support with the name of the person you would like to designate.

 Configure Users to Work with Inbound Messages

 Users with the right role permissions can work with inbound direct secure messages in PCC EHR.
 These users do not need a Direct Secure Messaging account.